stdevPavelmc/mailad/Features.md

 The above last step will make a second automatic raw backup "just in case".

-**Note:** _Since August 2020 we have a procedure to upgrade your custom config file to include new features, in that case you will receive a notice about the need to check the file `/etc/mailad/mailad.conf` for new options, also check the `Changelog.md` file for news about the changes and new features._
+**Note:** _Since August 2020 we have a procedure that upgrades your custom config file to include new features, in that case you will receive a notice about the need to check the file `/etc/mailad/mailad.conf` for new options, also check the `Changelog.md` file for news about the changes and new features._

-Some times we introduce a new feature and that feature needs your attention or a specific configuration or tweak in your environment, if that's the case please complete the suggested steps or fixes and re-run the `make upgrade` command until it finish ok.
+From time to time we introduce a new feature and that feature needs your attention or a specific configuration or tweak in your environment, if that's the case please complete the suggested steps or fixes and re-run the `make upgrade` command until it finishes ok.

-If al goes well you will be the proud owner of a MailAD instance, or not?
+If al goes well you will be the proud administrator of a MailAD instance, or not?

 ### GGGRRR!
 The upgrade failed! how I revert the failed upgrade?